pydicom/pydicom/doc/guides/user/installation.rst

             conda install numpy

-To decode JPEG compressed pixel data, one or more additional libraries will need to be installed.
-See :doc:`this page </guides/plugin_table>` for details of which library is needed to compress or decompress using a given compression method, as specified by the dataset's (0002,0010) *Transfer Syntax UID* value.

 .. _tut_install_pil:

+For compressed pixel data, see :doc:`this page </guides/plugin_table>` for details of which library is needed to compress or decompress using a given compression method, as specified by the dataset's (0002,0010) *Transfer Syntax UID* value, then follow the corresponding installation instructions below.

 Installing Pillow
 -----------------